 |THE NATIONAL ASSOCIATION OF WHEELED BIN WASHERS

-The National Association of Wheeled Bin Washers represents those Wheelie Bin Washing Companies that are able to satisfy the Associations entry criteria, which requires them to comply with all existing legislation and guidelines for the washing of wheeled bins using high pressure water pumps.
+The National Association of Wheelie Bin Washers represents those wheelie bin washing companies that can satisfy the association's entry criteria, which requires them to comply with all existing legislation and guidelines for the washing of bins using high-pressure water pumps.

-The Association aims to provide a forum to monitor and influence UK and EEC legislation with regard to the washing of wheelie bins whilst policing the industry on behalf of its members to try and improve standards within the Association’s membership.
-It also aims to influence both councils and government with regard to the policing of those companies that do not respect present legislation and guidelines whilst carrying out the activity of washing wheelie bins.
+The Association aims to provide a forum to monitor and influence UK Legislation regarding the washing of wheelie bins whilst policing the industry on behalf of its members to try and improve standards within the Association’s membership.
+It also aims to influence both Councils and Government regarding the policing of those companies that do not respect present legislation.

 |Contact||Marius Coulon, Secretary|

 The United Kingdom Housekeepers Association was formed in May 1984 with the backing of the Caterer and Hotel-keeper magazine and with Lord Forte of Ripley as its patron.